S12cybersecurity/RedNeuron/README.md

 It's developed in Kali Linux machine, and tested in Kali, Athena OS, Ubuntu and Parrot OS.

-Actually in Version 1.2, the uniques 2 malwares options to create is a Undetectable Reverse Shell to bypass Windows Defender, and Persitence file using Run Register, this tool are developed mainly with 3 languages:
+Actually in Version 1.3, the uniques 2 malwares options to create is a Undetectable Reverse Shell to bypass Windows Defender, and Persitence file using Run Register, but to difference between Version 1.2, the version 1.3 have a option to bruteforce SSH Servers, this tool are developed mainly with 3 languages:
 - C++
 - Python
 - Bash